jelmer/janitor/devnotes/branch-names.rst

 Roadmap
 =======

-* Export a branch_names dictionary in janitor.worker / janitor.pull_worker
-  + contains mapping from function to revision

-* Export a set of new tags with values in janitor.worker / janitor.pull_worker

-* Push funky named tags (runs/$uuid/$function) to vcs repository
+* Update publisher to use new tag names

+* Send requests to publisher to mirror origin/upstream repositories To start off with just:
+   * name of remote ("origin", "upstream")
+   * URL of remote

 * Push symrefs (refs/$suite/$function => refs/tags/$uuid/$function)
-  + would the worker do this, or do we leave it up to the publisher?

-* Push origin and upstream repositories

-* Update publisher to use new tag names
+  + needs to be done by publisher